 Our strategy was to enhance the spaces instead of strictly maximizing it.

 A planting strip is introduced at the front of the house to create a visual green separation from the neighbor.
 A continuous vertical wall spanning 2 and half stories serves as a potential green feature wall.
-The living room faces this wall at the 1st storey where one can observe the creeping plants climb to the 2nd storey where the master bedroom resides.
+The living room faces this wall at the first level where one can observe the creeping plants climb to the second level where the master bedroom resides.

 Above the staircase is a generous skylight and we designed an open riser staircase to further enhance the naturally lighted experience.